 Algarvian Tuna (Atum à Algarvia)

 Tuna is one of the main fishes consumed in the Algarve.
 Atlantic red tuna was one of the most caught fish in the Algarve.
 This migratory fish travels long distances to spawn in the Mediterranean, and passing along the coast of the Algarve is mandatory.
-In the 19th century, Portugal was one of the main tuna fishers.
+In the 19th century, Portugal was one of the leading tuna fishers.

-Given the history of tuna fishing, it is normal that this muscular fish is of great importance in the cuisine of the Algarve.
+Given the history of tuna fishing, it is expected that this muscular fish is of great importance in the cuisine of the Algarve.
 Tuna is known as the steak of the sea, being ideal for grilling or even drying and salting – the so-called muxama, traditional in Olhão.

 One of the most traditional tuna dishes in the Algarve is the Algarvian Tuna (Atum à Algarvia).
 This dish is made with tomato, red pepper, white wine, and tuna marinated with lemon juice.
 The tuna is served with potatoes and covered in parsley.
 It’s a very comforting dish.